nomicflux/servant-opaleye-blog/README.md

 Here, we'll set up a very basic Servant API.
 It won't do much; our __GET__ requests will return hardcoded data, and our __POST__ requests will just tack on new data to a response.
 But we will be able to use almost all of the API functionality as we go forward.

 Note: The setup I have for separating out files and folders is purely my own.
-I think it makes sense, and I'll explain why I chose it, but the important concerns are modularity and composability rather than my own specific idiosyncracies.
+I think it makes sense, and I'll explain why I chose it, but the important concerns are modularity and composability rather than my own idiosyncracies.
 Feel free to change any of this for your own needs.

 ## Step 1: Create App.hs

-This is the place where I generally put basic information for the entire application.
+This is the file where I put basic information for the entire application.
 For example, I get tired of typing `EitherT ServantErr IO` all of the time, so I've created a type alias `AppM` instead.
 Once we get to Lesson 4, we'll see that this setup will greatly ease our transition into more complex transformers.

 Similarly, I've created typealiases for `BlogPostId` and `Email` as well.
 In theory, the rest of the code should just have to know that it is dealing with *emails* and *ids*, and not worry about the underlying representation.
-It is, of course, more complicated than that, since we'll also have to connect up Haskell's representation with the database and with JSON inputs, but this is a start.
+It is, of course, more complicated than that, since we'll also have to connect up Haskell's representation with the database and with JSON inputs, but this is a start toward full modularity.

 ## Step 2: Create API directory

 The default setup provided by Stack places all of the API information in the Lib.hs file.
 That's nice for a quick and dirty website, but we want to get maximum reuse out of our components.
-We might be writing other websites with users, for example - it happens from time to time.
+We might be writing other websites which deal with users, for example - it happens from time to time.
 So let's create a directory just for API files, and we'll get to work writing *API/User.hs* and *API/BlogPost.hs*.

 ## Step 3: Set up User API

 ### Datatype

 To start, take the *User* information which Stack graciously provided in Lib.hs, and move it to it's own file.
-We'll rename things, since it will now be just part of the API rather than the entire thing.
-To keep things simple, we will have just two fields: an email (which will double as a unique identifier later) and a password.
+We'll rename some things, since they will now be just part of the API rather than the entire thing.  `API` becomes `UserAPI`, `server` is copied as `userServer`.

+To keep things simple, we will have just two fields for our *User*: an email (which will double as a unique identifier) and a password.
 We've already set up the *Email* type alias in the App.hs file; we'll want to refer to *Email*s from the *BlogPost* API file as well, but we don't necessarily want *BlogPost*s to be dependent on our implementation of *User* beyond this one detail.
-We'll end up with this:
+We end up with this:

 ```{haskell}
 data User = User